-325 its more chaotic nature, this event has small predictability.
-We should note, however, that the SAL components of precipitation are computed against IMERG, which has a much coarser resolution than the model.
-Some-Therefore, some of the biases can therefore be attributed to the rather smooth precipitation distribution (larger precipitation objects of lower intensity) shown by the observations (Fig. 4).
+- 280 IMERG, which has a much coarser resolution than the model.
+Some of the biases can therefore be attributed to the rather smooth precipitation distribution (larger precipitation objects of lower intensity) shown by the observations (Fig. 4).
 It is also interesting to note that none of the used precipitation observations, neither IMERG nor RhiresD, captured the record-breaking hourly precipitation amount of 82 mm as observed at the rain gauge station in Lugano (southern Switzerland) on 25 June 2017.
-However, such a high precipitation intensity is simulated by the model, even though it is slightly misplaced.

-To evaluate the hail produced by HAILCAST and COSMO COSMO HAILCAST, we first compare the model output against radar-based observations available over Switzerland and its surrounding areas (Fig. 5a-h).
+However, such a high precipitation intensity is simulated by the model, even though it is slightly misplaced. - To evaluate the hail produced by HAILCAST and COSMO, we first compare the model output against radar-based observations available over Switzerland and its surrounding areas (Fig. 5a-h).
 We first show the simulation against the POH data in terms of the hail footprint/coverage, but the comparison against MESHS data looks qualitatively similar.

-- 335 Overall, the model is able to reproduce hail very well compared to observations (Fig. 5In general, the occurrence of hail is simulated well, but the placement and coverage are not captured very well in some cases (e.g., 8 July 2017).
-The case of 1 June 2013 with heavy precipitation rain but no hail over Switzerland is well reproduced, even though a very small number of grid cells produced small hail (Fig. 6b).
-However, the model hail diagnostics has a tendency to overestimate the occurrence of hail in space.
-Among the best-simulated cases, the same as for total precipitation, we can again consider the case of 23 July - 340 2009 characterized by stronger synoptic forcing and elongated hail swaths reproduced by the model (Fig. 5a).
-The precipitation record-breaking rainfall event of 25 June 2017 also produced hail south of the Alps, as observed by radar and crowd-sourced reports and over the Adriatic region, including the continental part of Croatia as observed by hailpads (Fig. 5d,i,l).
-The widespread occurrence of hail in this case is reproduced by the model, even though the spatial extent is overestimated.
+Overall, the model is able to reproduce hail very well compared to observations (Fig. 5).
+The case of 1 June 2013 with heavy precipitation but no hail over Switzerland is well reproduced, even though a very small number of grid cells produced small hail.
+However, the model - 290 hail diagnostics has a tendency to overestimate the occurrence of hail in space.
+Among the best-simulated cases, the same as for precipitation, we can again consider the case of 23 July 2009 characterized by stronger synoptic forcing and elongated hail swaths reproduced by the model (Fig. 5a).
+The precipitation record-breaking event of 25 June 2017 also produced hail south of the Alps, as observed by radar and crowd-sourced reports and over the Adriatic region, including the continental part of Croatia as observed by hailpads (Fig. 5d,i,l).
+The widespread occurrence of hail in this case is reproduced by the model, even - though the spatial extent is overestimated.
 The case of 17 May 2018 is characterized by hail recorded on the Istrian peninsula in Croatia and was well reproduced by the model.
 However, the model produced very light and scattered hail over both Adriatic and Alpine regions where it was not observed (Fig. 5g,n).
+Another case with poorer model performance is 18 June 2013, when the model overestimates the spatial extent of hail swaths, especially over the Black Forest (Fig. 5c).
+Overall, we can see that the performance in the simulation of hail aligns with the performance in the simulation.
+However, we should note many difficulties in comparing model output with available hail observations.
+As described earlier, MESHS data provides information on hailstones above 20 mm only, which can potentially lead to underestimating the hail frequency and spatial coverage.
+On the other side, the POH dataset only provides the probability of hail happening but does not indicate if hail has occurred or not.
+Last but not least, even though the hailpad network consists of many hailpad stations, many areas are not well covered and thus are prone to miss recording very localized events such as thunderstorms and hail associated with them.

 Figure 4.
-Daily accumulated total precipitation (mm d^{-1}) for all eight cases obtained from observations (first and third rows) and COSMO simulations (second and fourth rows).
+Daily accumulated precipitation (mm d^{-1}) for all eight cases obtained from observations (first and third rows) and COSMO simulations (second and fourth rows).
 The IMERG observations cover the entire analysis domain, while high-resolution RhiresD gridded rain gauge observations (shown in the upper right corners) cover Switzerland only.